cpran/cpran/doc/cpran.md

     including what its latest verion is and who is in charge of maintaining it.

-    As its name implies, the **update** command takes care of keeping this list up to date, so it should probably be the first command to run.
-It might be useful to run it with the **--verbose** option enabled, to keep track on what it is doing.
+    As its name implies, the **update** command takes care of keeping this list up to date, and as such it should probably be the first command to run.

     The list is currently implemented as individual files in the .cpran directory, which is under the CPrAN root.
 See [CPrAN::Command::update](update) for the full